fivdi/bme280/README.md

 #### triggerForcedRead()
-Returns a Promise that will be resolved with no arguments once the BME280 has been triggered to perform a forced read, or will be rejected if an error occurs.
+Returns a Promise that will be resolved with no arguments once the BME280 has been triggered to perform a forced measurement, or will be rejected if an error occurs.

+triggerForcedRead should only be called in forced mode.

-Calling triggerForcedRead will only trigger the BME280 to perform a forced read.
-It will not wait for that read to be performed.
+Calling triggerForcedRead will only trigger the BME280 to perform a forced measurement.
+It will not wait for that measurement to complete.
+It is the responsibility of the application to wait for the measurement to complete before invoking read to get the reading.

 #### typicalMeasurementTime()
 The typical measurement time depends on the selected values for humidity,